robinryf/docker-images/README.md

 Unity3d images that contains an activated Unity standalone installation.
 This can be used for builds but also other tasks like building .unitypackage files from repositories.
 Used in [FishmanNavigation](https://gitlab.com/robinryf/fishman-navigation) to automatically build .unitypackage files when new changes are pushed.

+### Nuget

+To build NuGet packages in a CI environment.
+NuGet is officially only supported on Windows.
+But using Mono it also works on Linux.